 Internationally, C-AGG has been working in Brazil since 2014 and in 2017, began work in India.
 A C-AGG delegation embarked on its first trip to Brazil to explore collaborative opportunities in support of incentivizing agricultural greenhouse gas (GHG) mitigation activities.
 Through direct engagement with members of the agricultural sector, NGOs, government agencies, financial institutions and the private sector in multiple trips to Brazil, C-AGG’s Brazil delegation has established collaborative relations and opportunities to share collective knowledge and experience in agricultural GHG mitigation opportunities.

-C-AGG is partnering with Azim Premji Philanthropic Initiatives (APPI) in Andhra Pradesh, India, to host a high-level meeting and technical workshop on “Building Capacity to Measure Climate Change Impacts due to Changes in Agricultural Practices”.
-The event will take place in November 2017 and is being designed to build and enhance the capacity of stakeholders and project partners to assess and track progress on the adoption of practices in Andhra Pradesh to achieve agricultural adaptation, mitigation, and resilience to climate change, and to transfer knowledge to assess necessary steps to develop a scalable, cost-effective system to measure or estimate changes in agricultural GHG emissions and other parameters as identified.
+C-AGG has been partnering with Azim Premji Philanthropic Initiatives (APPI) and the Government of Andhra Pradesh (AP) in India to host high-level meetings and a technical workshop on “Building Capacity to Measure Climate Change Impacts due to Changes in Agricultural Practices”.
+A delegation from C-AGG traveled to Vijayawada, AP in November 2017 to host the meetings which were designed to build and enhance the capacity of stakeholders and project partners to assess and track progress on the adoption of practices in Andhra Pradesh to achieve agricultural adaptation, mitigation, and resilience to climate change, and to transfer knowledge to assess necessary steps to develop a scalable, cost-effective system to measure or estimate changes in agricultural GHG emissions and other parameters as identified.